Cross-Category Functional Grasp Transfer: RELATED WORK

-\textbf{Dexterous Manipulation Datasets: }In recent years, numerous works~\cite{van2020learning,xu2023unidexgrasp} have explored multi-fingered hand grasping, focusing primarily on stable grasp based on large-scale synthetic datasets~\cite{wei2022dvgg,liu2019generating, varley2015generating,mayer2022ffhnet}.
-However, for more practical and complex functional grasp, there are only a few datasets available.
-For example,~\cite{yang2022oakink,liu2022hoi4d} record hand poses during real human-object interactions using visual sensors,~\cite{jian2023affordpose} annotates grasp poses and contact affordance by the simulation software, and~\cite{brahmbhatt2019contactdb,brahmbhatt2019contactgrasp} employ thermal camera to record contact map left on object surface after grasping.
-Moreover,~\cite{zhu2023toward} propose a semantic grasp representation, touch code, based on the object's own components, which is universal for various dexterous hands.
+\textbf{Dexterous Manipulation Datasets: }Recently, numerous works have explored multi-fingered hand grasping, focusing primarily on stable grasp based on large-scale synthetic datasets~\cite{liu2019generating,van2020learning,wei2022dvgg,mayer2022ffhnet}.
+However, for more complex functional grasp, there are only a few datasets available.
+For example,~\cite{yang2022oakink,liu2022hoi4d} record hand poses during real human-object interactions using visual sensors,~\cite{jian2023affordpose} annotates grasp poses and contact affordance by the simulation software, and~\cite{brahmbhatt2019contactdb} employ thermal camera to record contact map left on object surface after grasping.
+Moreover,~\cite{zhu2023toward} proposes a semantic grasp representation, touch code, based on the object's own components, which is universal for various dexterous hands.
 Nevertheless, all the above datasets lack support for cross-category functional grasp transfer.
-In contrast, this letter proposes three types of inter-object similarities that establish associations among objects of different categories.
-Moreover, in terms of object diversity, our dataset includes 51 categories and 1768 objects, covering as many everyday tools as possible, surpassing most existing datasets.
-Our dataset can serve as the new benchmark for studies on functional grasp synthesis and cross-category grasp transfer.
+In contrast, our dataset defines associations across various object categories, and includes 51 categories and 1768 objects, covering as many everyday tools as possible, surpassing most existing datasets.